Opine-Org/Mail/README.md

 mail
 ====

-Email sending and broadcasting with Amazon SES
+Email sending and broadcasting, and a transport class for Amazon SES